lhr-solar/BPS/Docs/source/Software/BSP.rst

 Additional Considerations
     Although all of the lights are meant for debugging, the fault led light is connected directly to the strobe light.
 This means if the fault led turns on, so will the strobe light on the car.
+    It doesn't mean that the fault led will turn on if the strobe light turns on.